5 Steps to Design the Perfect Room

 The steps below outline our approach for designing the “perfect room”.
 While different types of spaces often have diverse steps, for example a bathroom or kitchen, this overview provides a general idea of how our company begins to tackle a project.

 The most important place to start when designing the perfect room is deciding on the function of the space.
 Will this space be a dining room?
 Great, then how many people on an average day will need to be able to fit at the table?
 Do you entertain guests?
 How often?
 Or maybe you’re designing a bedroom.
 Will this be a master bedroom?
 What size bed is necessary?
 Do you also need a space to sit within this bedroom as well?

 Step #2: Measure & Visual Implementation

 The second step in designing the perfect room is to measure the space.
 This doesn’t just mean the overall length and width.
 This means every nook & cranny, every bump out, every spot that may take up space on the floor or ceiling.
-After the space is measured, it is inputted into a computer program in order visual represent an aerial 2D perspective.
+After the space is measured, it is inputted into a computer program in order to visually represent an aerial 2D perspective.
 Most Interior and Architectural firms use AutoCAD or Revit.
 The finished floor plan allows us the opportunity to comprehend the overall clearances, spatial recognition, and the volume/scale of pieces within the space.

 Step #3: What Inspires You?

 The third step is determining what inspires you, our client.
 We typically break this step out into two parts.

 Imagery.
 Not only do we have our clients choose imagery that they love, we also have them select imagery they dislike.
 By doing this we can understand why they prefer or dislike something about a space.
 We take these images, and rather than regurgitating exactly what we see, we seek out recurring patterns.
 Is there a style, prevalent colorway or “vibe” to each image they’ve chosen?
 We then take those similarities and let them inspire the final design.